-- Size of container — shallow pans with product depth less than two inches allow the heat from food to disperse faster than deep pans.
+- Size of container.
+Shallow pans with product depth less than 2 inches allow the heat from food to disperse faster than deep pans.

 Food does not move through the temperature danger zone fast enough if the food is still hot when placed in the cooler or freezer or kept in bulk.
 Placing hot food in a cooler may raise the temperature of everything being held and may put it in the temperature danger zone.

 Reduce the size of food and divide

 Start by reducing the size or mass of food by cutting large food items into smaller pieces and dividing large containers into smaller containers.

 Approved and efficient ways to cool food include:

 - Ice-water bath and frequently stirring the food.
 This promotes faster and more even cooling.

 - Ice paddles (plastic container filled with water and frozen) used to stir food in an ice-water bath.

 - Adding ice as an ingredient (if water is an ingredient).